endymion/BeachAnalytics/site/pages/tags/herd-immunity.md

 How many more infections does this overshoot represent?
 It could be a lot.
 For the model shown in Carl T. Bergstrom's tweet, above, the overshoot represents nearly 30% of the population.
-So, in this scenario, 90% of the people on the planet get infected and maybe as many as 70 million die.
+So, in this scenario, <mark>90% of the people on the planet will get infected</mark> and maybe as many as <mark>70 million people will die</mark>.
 Or more, depending on the effectiveness of the world's healthcare systems.

 ## Second-wave overshoot